mattering-press/Hear-Here-Spatial-Practices/essays/fariman.md

 So, Christianity was at the heart of it, but he was trying to bring Muslims, Christians, the Rus, another branch of Islam that was a population of Shefa-‘Amr, and also Jewish people.

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD07_ArabHouse_v2.jpg left caption="A close-up of a slide referred to in the podcast, depicting an 'Arab apartment house in Haifa'" alt="A close-up of a slide referred to in the podcast, depicting an 'Arab apartment house in Haifa'"

 I'm sure that is his thinking behind these slides.
 There are very short descriptions against each slide.
 For example, if I want to mention a couple of them, you see, for instance, slide number 9, which has the title, “Arab Apartment House in Haifa.”
 And then the short description says, "Arab's living in Israel have very special problems.
 They feel themselves to be second-class citizens."

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD07_girls_face_v2.jpg right caption="A close-up of a slide referred to in the podcast, depicting a 'girl’s face'" alt="A close-up of a slide referred to in the podcast, depicting a 'girl’s face'"

 The next slide says, "Girls' face," which, when you look into it through the slide tray, which we digitised, we could actually see some girl portraits.
 Some really powerful portraits.
 And then the description says, "They are harassed.
 Their lands have been taken and confiscated, and their children suffer educational deprivation."
 And the next one, slide number 11, says, "War Vehicles."
 The description says, "Israel is a land of conflict, not peace."

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD07_slide11_war_vehicles.jpg caption="A close-up of a slide referred to in the podcast, described as 'war vehicles'" alt="A close-up of a slide referred to in the podcast, described as 'war vehicles'"

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD07_nazareth_cityscape.jpg right caption="A close-up of a slide referred to in the podcast showing a Nazareth cityscape" alt="A close-up of a slide referred to in the podcast showing a Nazareth cityscape"

 I just want to quickly go through another two slides, because it gives you a cityscape of Nazareth, and it says, "Yet here in Israel, two thousand years ago, the Prince of Peace was born.
 Here, God brought peace to man."
 So, you can see how religiously charged this statement is.
 It's a kind of theological argument that this was the Holy Land, and the Prince of Peace was born here, probably referring to Jesus.

 The next one, titled "Arab Begging," depicts an Arab man begging on the street.
 But the description is quite paradoxical.
 It says, "Are there any signs of hope today in this divided nation?
 Are there any models of reconciliation?"
 And then the answer is, "Yes, there are."

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD07_Arab begging_v2.jpg caption="A close-up of a slide referred to in the podcast, depicting an 'Arab begging'" alt="A close-up of a slide referred to in the podcast, depicting an 'Arab begging'"

 In his _House of Hope_ newsletter, which was published in Israel—and in Autumn 1997—he writes—and he asks himself an interesting question—it says, "When I watch the news on television, I cannot take in all the world's problems at once.
 I can only deal with a little part of it.
 So, if I call for peace, am I a naive man?"
 So, he asked himself, "Am I a naive man with a fading hope?"
 And he answers, "No, I am not."